formkiq/formkiq-client-sdk-python/docs/DocumentWorkflowsApi.md

 Get queues

-Get a listing of queues; ONLY available with FormKiQ Enterprise
+Get a listing of queues; available as an Add-On Module

 ### Example